Opetushallitus/scala-schema/README.md

 }
 ```

 In the above example, all fields with the name "age" are hidden.
+More examples in this [test](https://github.com/Opetushallitus/scala-schema/blob/scala-2.12/src/test/scala/fi/oph/scalaschema/SerializationSpec.scala).

 ### Schemas and Factories